-- Personal Service → a sheriff or other individual appointed by the court personally delivers documents to the respondent. - 2.
-Publication → If respondent's whereabouts are unknown, notice of the action is published in a local newspaper. - 3.
-Consent & Waiver → Respondent agrees and signs, making service unnecessary.
+- 1. Personal Service → a sheriff or other individual appointed by the court personally delivers documents to the respondent. - 2.
+Publication → If respondent's whereabouts are unknown, notice of the action is published in a local newspaper or online service. - 3.
+Consent to Custody & Waiver of Service → Respondent agrees and signs, making service unnecessary.

 In other cases, the parent may be deceased, and you will need to prove that fact to the court by attaching a translated death certificate to your petition.
-Under these circumstances, traditional service on the deceased parent is unnecessary but the pro bono attorney should file a copy of the original death certificate and a translation of the death certificate (if applicable) as an exhibit to the petition.
+Under these circumstances, traditional service on the deceased parent should be unnecessary but the pro bono attorney should file a copy of the original death certificate and a translation of the death certificate (if applicable) as an exhibit to the petition.